MicrosoftDocs/msteams-docs/msteams-platform/promote-app-adoption.md

 ms.author: guptaashish
 ---

-# Facilitate adoption of your app and create awareness
+# Five steps to drive adoption of your app

 As an app developer, one of the key activities after publishing your Microsoft Teams app is to drive adoption for your app with your customers.
 Ensure that the users interact with your app and you [learn from their usage behavior and feedback](/microsoftteams/teams-analytics-and-reports/app-usage-report).
 You incorporate the learning in your app revisions.
 Examples of post-publish activities are deployment and adoption-related engagements, user base growth, support for existing app customers, app updates, and app monetization.